 While the newspapers reported on the stock market crash on October 29 and October 30, 1929, it’s clear that they didn’t know what was in store for them.
 (Some of the papers downplayed the events, and even showed outright optimism.)
 Ultimately, the Great Depression hit the country hard, and its effects were felt for many years.

 So what were media outlets reporting at the time?
-Here’s a look back at some of the front page newspaper headlines about the stock market crash.
+Here’s a look back at some of the front page newspaper headlines reporting the ups and downs that heralded the beginning of the historic stock market crash.

 VIDEO: Headlines from the start of the Great Depression